menu

 Demographics

 The people who call Farmingdale home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Farmingdale residents report their race to be White.
-Important ancestries of people in Farmingdale include English, Irish, French Canadian, French, and Scottish.
+The greatest number of Farmingdale residents report their race to be White, followed by Native American.
+Important ancestries of people in Farmingdale include English, Irish, French, French Canadian, and Scottish.

 The most common language spoken in Farmingdale is English.
 Other important languages spoken here include Italian and Polish.